omgnetwork/ruby-sdk/README.md

 #### Update

-Update a user in the Wallet API database.
-All fields need to be provided and the values in the Wallet database will be replaced with the sent ones (behaves like a HTTP `PUT`).
+Update a user in the eWallet API database.
+All fields need to be provided and the values in the eWallet database will be replaced with the sent ones (behaves like a HTTP `PUT`).
 Sending `metadata: {}` in the request below would remove the `first_name` and `last_name` fields for example.

 ```
 user = OmiseGO::User.update(